lightspaceliam/poc-ef-multi-db-provider-compatibility/ReadMe.md

 ## Entity Framework Strategies

-In this strategy we will be focusing on Entity Framework and the databases it is compatible with.
+In this strategy we will be focusing on Entity Framework and the databases Sanro is working with: MySql and PostgreSql.

 With Entity Framework and other Object Relational Mapping (ORM) frameworks there a a couple of common concepts: